Orchestration techniques for full symphony orchestra.

 Individualized instruction in composing extended forms, for medium to large instrumental and/or vocal ensembles, possibly including electronics.
 Weekly attendance at Composition Seminar.

 Individualized instruction designed to guide students majoring in jazz composition in the preparation of their graduation projects.

 This course will introduce students to fundamental elements of compositional thought and structure.
 In a series of weekly assignments, students will create short experimental passages of composed sound focused on isolated parameters of music in order to compare the effect of different strategies.
 Examples of the basic parameters that students will work with: linear/non-linear, pulse/non-pulse, noise/pitch, register (high/low), timbre (bright/dark), texture (dense/sparse), dynamics, and articulation.
 Through these experiments, students will experience how different choices affect our perception of time, musical flow and space.
 The course is designed to be approached by anyone at any level of compositional experience, as indicated by the low course number.
-The very low course number is significant to the course purpose, as it should be available to any student regardless of their semester standing.
-It is conceptually a preformative course in compositional thinking.
+The course will benefit musicians with any amount of composition experience.

 Intermediate and advanced approach to guitar composition techniques.
 The course is designed for performers/composers and provides a comprehensive demonstration of the capabilities of the instrument and the most successful ways to compose for it through analysis, live performances, improvisation, and mostly elementary and advanced compositional techniques.
 Also covers performance techniques, extended compositional approaches (guitar and other instruments), resources and technologies of basic composition techniques, and mainly guitar music of the 20th century and beyond.